bcm9/plateau_date_estimation/README.md

 plateau_date_estimation

-MATLAB function to estimate point in a time series analysis using logistic regression and interpolation.
+MATLAB function to estimate point in a time series analysis using logistic function and interpolation.
 Applied to estimate the date when (speech recognition) scores measured over time "plateau".
 Main code: plateau_date_estimation.m

 Returns: